Dallas Dog Bite Injury Lawyer

 - Acted negligently in restraining or controlling the dog, leading to a preventable bite injury.
 Failure to comply with Dallas leash laws, or leash laws in other cities, could be an example.
 Negligence, which is a critical element of personal injury claims and lawsuits, means that a person failed to exercise reasonable, adequate precautions that were necessary in order to prevent or minimize the risk of, a foreseeable accident, such as a dog biting somebody.

 Bitten by a Dog?
-Get Legal Help from Experienced Attorneys Serving Dallas and Houston
+Call Our Dog Bite Attorneys Serving Dallas

 With over 20 years of experience, our trusted and respected legal team is firmly committed to helping Texas injury victims fight to recover compensation for medical bills, lost earnings, pain and suffering, and other losses.
 At Queenan Law, our goal is to achieve a resolution that will enable you to move forward from your injuries with the financial resources you need to obtain high-quality medical treatment.

-The attorneys of Queenan Law will scrutinize every detail of your dog bite injury in order to determine whether you were the victim of a negligent pet owner or vicious animal.
+The Dallas dog attack injury attorneys of Queenan Law will scrutinize every detail of your dog bite injury in order to determine whether you were the victim of a negligent pet owner or vicious animal.
 When you call our law offices at (817) 476-1797 for your free confidential legal consultation, we will provide you with clear and honest answers about whether you have a case.
-We handle dog bite claims in Dallas, Houston, Fort Worth, and Arlington.
+We handle dog bite claims in Dallas, Texas.